 Bison In Europe

 European bison also suffered a drastic decline at the hands of humans.
 By the 20th century, only two populations survived in Europe after decades of over-hunting and habitat loss.
-One, in the remote Northern Caucasus Mountains of Russia, which later disappeared, and a more viable population in Poland’s Białowieża Forest, where a herd of around 600 bison remained.
-In World War I, occupying Germans took the Białowieża Forest and hunted the bison until only a handful survived.
-The survivors were then placed in zoos and a captive breeding programme began.
-European bison had disappeared completely from Europe's wild landscapes.
+One, in the remote Northern Caucasus Mountains of Russia, and a more viable population in Poland’s Białowieża Forest, where a herd of around 600 bison remained.
+By the 1920's, European bison were hunted to extinction in the wild.

 A Wildlife Refugee